jango-git/animouse/README.md

 ### LinearBlendTree - 1D Animation Blending

-Perfect for speed variations, intensity levels, or any linear progression:
+For speed variations or linear progressions:

 ```typescript
 import { LinearBlendTree } from 'animouse';